 Associate Professor.
-[Graduate Faculty Mentor Award 2006/2007; Loretta Ellias Award for Excellence in Teaching 2002/2003].
 Received his Ph.D. from the University of Virginia in 1981 and did postdoctoral work at Yale University.
 He investigates structure and function relationships in cytoskeletons.
 Dr. Keller's lab is currently using biochemical and molecular-biology techniques to investigate the actin-based cytoskeleton of the intestinal epithelial cell brush borders and human blood platelets.
 These studies should contribute to a greater understanding of the multiple roles of the cytoskeleton in nonmuscle cells.